Nakkita/MSc_Data-Science/README.md

 # YOLOv3 Detection

-- A jupyter notebook with the code used to train the YOLOv3 convolutional network is provided.
+- The Google Colab Notebook provides the code used to train the YOLOv3 convolutional network.
 The code is adapted from https://github.com/theAIGuysCode/YOLOv4-Cloud-Tutorial

-- A youtube video tutorial outlines detailed steps to be followed to train a custom YOLOv3 object detector https://www.youtube.com/watch?v=10joRJt39Ns&t=1274s
+- A youtube video tutorial outlines detailed steps to be followed to train your own custom YOLOv3 object detector https://www.youtube.com/watch?v=10joRJt39Ns&t=1274s

+## Final Model Weights

+The YOLOv3 architecture configuration file:

+The final model weights:

-- After training and applying the model on a test set, the following file is created `result.txt`
+- After applying the model on a test set, the following file is created `result.txt`

-- In my dissertation, I processed the detection results using the python file `` .
-This code preprocessing the result.txt file into prediction text files for each image.
-Thereafter, the predicted detections are applied on the images according the confidence thresholds I chose per class.
+- In my dissertation, I processed the detection results using the python file `Detection and counting.ipynb`.
+This code preprocesses the result.txt file into individual text files for each image that contain the class, confidence score, bounding box coorindates.
+Thereafter, this information is applied on the respective images.
+The confidence threshold are adjusted in the code to only produce detections of a certain threshold per class.
+Each resultant image shows the detections and counts per class.